mlco2/codecarbon/docs/edit/visualize.rst

 Summary and Equivalents
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Users can get an understanding into net power consumption and emissions generated across projects and can dive into a particular project.
+Users can get an understanding of net power consumption and emissions generated across projects and can dive into a particular project.
 The App also provides exemplary equivalents from daily life, for example:

 - Weekly Share of an average American household